toniju98/Shop/README.md

 - JavaScript
 - Web3

-## Features
+## Key Features

-- login with MetaMask wallet
+- Login with MetaMask wallet
-- pay with ERC20-Tokens
+- Payment with ERC20 tokens
-- get order emails
+- Order email notifications
-- cart
+- Shopping cart

 ## Screenshots
 ![Main page](./img/shop1.PNG)

 The first screenshot shows the main page where all products are listed (in this case one T-Shirt).